loupe-php/loupe/README.md

 ## Installation

 1. Make sure you have `pdo_sqlite` available and your installed SQLite version is at least 3.16.0.
 This is when PRAGMA functions have been added without which no schema comparisons are possible.
-It is recommended you run at least version 3.35.0 which is when mathematical functions found its way into SQLite.
-Otherwise, Loupe has to polyfill those which will result in a little performance penalty.
+For best performance it is of course better to run a more recent version to benefit from improvements within SQLite.
 2. Run `composer require loupe/loupe`.

 ## Usage